 - Privacy Personnel: designate a privacy official responsible for developing and implementing privacy policies and procedures and a contact person or contact office responsible for receiving complaints and providing individuals with info on Privacy

 - Workforce Training & Management: train all workforce members on its privacy policies and procedures, as necessary and appropriate for them to carry out their functions, have and apply appropriate sanctions against workforce members who violate its privacy policies and procedures or the Privacy

 - Mitigation: mitigate, to the extent practicable, any harmful effect it learns was caused by use or disclosure of protected health info by its workforce or its business associates in violation of privacy policies and procedures or Privacy

-- Data Safeguards: maintain reasonable and appropriate administrative, technical, and physical safeguards to prevent intentional or unintentional use or disclosure of protected health info in violation of the Privacy Rule and to limit its incidental use and disclosure pursuant to otherwise permitted or required use or disclosure.
-For example, such safeguards might include shredding documents containing protected health info before discarding them, securing medical records with lock and key or pass code, and limiting access to keys or pass codes.
+- Data Safeguards: maintain reasonable and appropriate administrative, technical, and physical safeguards to prevent intentional or unintentional use or disclosure of protected health info in violation of the Privacy Rule and limit its incidental use and disclosure according to otherwise permitted or required use or disclosure.
+For example, such safeguards might include shredding documents containing protected health info before discarding them, securing medical records with lock and key or passcode, and limiting access to keys or passcodes.
 Secure or encrypt all data stored or transferred electronically.
 Lock up PHI info and employee files.
-It is a good idea to separate PHI employee information from other employee file contents into a confidential, non-supervisor accessible file.
+It is good to separate PHI employee information from other employee file contents into a confidential, non-supervisor accessible file.